mythology-and-legends-in-warfare

 The Gokstad Ship (late 9th century)

-The Ladby Ship Burial (Denmark, 10th century)
+The Ladby Ship Burial (10th century, Denmark)

-This ship grave preserved many iron rivets and metal ornaments, including a small bronze figure of a bird (possibly a raven) that may have been mounted on the stem.
-Amber beads were also found, some of which may have been stitched onto the ship’s covering cloth rather than the hull.
-This site shows the integration of amber in a funerary context, reinforcing the material’s protective role for the journey to the afterlife.
+This ship grave preserved many iron rivets and metal ornaments, including a small bronze bird figure (possibly a raven) that may have been mounted on the stem.
+Amber beads were also found, some possibly stitched onto the ship’s covering cloth rather than the hull.
+This site shows the integration of amber in a funerary context, reinforcing its protective role for the journey to the afterlife.
+The Ladby ship is also notable for its use of animal-shaped ornaments and traces of paint.

 The Skuldelev Ships (c.
-1030-1050)
+1030-1050, Denmark)

 The Amber Trade and Availability